EllisLempriere/git_repo_cleaner/docs/ManualTestCases.md

 # Manual Test Cases

+Companion file to ManualMaintenanceInstructions.md - Outlines the creation of test repos to ensure correct business logic

 The following are test cases to be executed manually using git shell and the associted ManualMaintenanceInstructions.md

 ## Test Case 1 - New Repo